Jack Ma, China’s Richest Man, Stepping Down As Chairman Of Tech Giant Alibaba

-Jack Ma, China’s richest man who found the multinational e-commerce giant Alibaba, is stepping down from the company to focus his energies on philanthropy and education, according to the New York Times.
+Jack Ma, China’s richest man who found the multinational e-commerce giant Alibaba, is stepping down from the company to focus his energy on philanthropy and education, according to the New York Times.

 A former English teacher, Ma founded Alibaba in 1999 and over the course of the next two decades, transformed it into a sprawling business empire encompassing e-commerce, retail, Internet, and technology.
 As of now, Alibaba is valued at nearly $400 billion, with Ma’s personal worth estimated to be in the region of $40 billion, making him the richest man of the world’s most populous nation.